fkarg/fkarg.github.io/_posts/2019-05-07-on-murphyjitsu.md

 > against failure modes until you would be shocked to see it
 > fail.
 Here’s the basic setup of Murphyjitsu:

-> - Make a plan.
+> 1. Make a plan.
+> 2. Think about all events that could happen resulting in the plan failing, and what to do about these.
-> - Imagine that you’ve passed the deadline and find out that the plan failed.
+> 3. Imagine that you’ve passed the deadline and find out that the plan failed.
-> - If you’re shocked in this scenario, you’re done.
+> 4. If you’re shocked in this scenario, you are done.
-> - Otherwise, simulate the most likely failure mode, defend against it, and repeat.
+> 5. Otherwise, simulate the most likely failure mode, defend against it, and repeat (steps 3-5).

 What is important for Murphyjitsu to work is that you're able to find reasons for plans being unsuccessful.
-But, I think Humans are pretty good at that.
+But, Humans are pretty good at that.

-## The bad sides
+## Detailed Description

 When I first read about it, I thought it would be something really awesome.
-Then I noticed that it actually has quite the overhead, meaning you can't simply use it, but that usage would require quite a bit of effort.
-It takes too much time.

-Let me be more specific.
+So I tried.
+And noticed that it has quite the overhead.
+I thought it would be possible to apply this to just about every problem I'm facing.
+Spoiler: this is not possible.
+Using this technique requires quite a bit of time and effort, sometimes more than some Problems are actually 'worth' it.

+Let me nail that down to a specific step.

-> - Make a plan.
+> 1. Make a plan.

-Simple enough.
-So far so good.
+Simple enough, this happens all the time, at smaller and bigger scales.
+From how to get to university, to moving to the next town or planning out my life.

+> 2. Think about all events that could happen resulting in the plan failing, and what to do about these.

+This is important to do upfront.
+It may seem unnecessary at first (since you would do something similar in step 5), but If you apply Murphyjitsu to a few problems, you tend to notice that a lot of the from step 5 noticed problems, have not been thought about yet in this step.

-> - Imagine that you’ve passed the deadline and find out that the plan failed.
+> 3. Imagine that you’ve passed the deadline and find out that the plan failed.

-Well this one is also not hard.
-We usually find a whole bunch of reasons why it might fail.
+This tends to be much easier than you might imagine.
+Just think about every time someone else brings up a plan the first thing the human brain somewhat naturally thinks about is how that plan might fail.
+Just apply this to your own plans, and you'd be surprised how valid the claims might actually be.
+It is much more effective than asking someone else to point out failure modes, since the evaluations as to how likely which scenario is is much more correlated with your own estimation as to how critical they would be.

-> - If you’re shocked in this scenario, you’re done.
+> 4. If you’re shocked in this scenario, you are done.

-Usually this is quite easy to imagine.
+Yes, it is that easy.
+However, you will not be shocked in your first few iterations (because you will still notice things that are likely to go wrong).

-> - Otherwise, simulate the most likely failure mode, defend against it, and repeat.
+> 5. Otherwise, simulate the most likely failure mode, defend against it, and repeat (steps 3-5).

 This one is the crux.
-No, you don't have to try and defend against _all_ failures you could come up with - would this be possible even?
-You only need to defend against those that you deem [probable][1] (you can start at the 'blue tentacle' part).
-Which is still a whole bunch I guess.
+No, you don't have to try and defend against _all_ failures you could come up with - this is neither possible nor necessary.
+You only need to defend against those that you deem [probable][1] (about the link: you can start at the 'blue tentacle' part).
+This will still be quite a few problems, so don't worry.

-Do you notice it?
-Sure, there is the first few things, like us being devoid of motivation, energy or whatever, there is external influences, systems (computers, cars, ...) not working, other people not doing what would have been their responsibility, something urgent coming up in between,  wrong prioritizing, combinations, and some other things you're not considering.

-Thus I saw it as a technique, that when used, could be supremely powerful, but using it would require some _conscious effort_ and time.
-Is everything I do worth that overhead?
-Certainly not.
-And so, even after some time now, I haven't consciously used it once.
-Since, after all, I get most of my things done anyways, without this technique even.
+## The bad side

+As you might have noticed, this might take some time until you are done.
+Until the plan you did is sufficiently robust.
+This overhead is absolutely not worth it for most problems.
+Still, if you _need_ to get something done, if it is worth it, this technique is exactly what you want to modify appropriately and use.
+Still, this is massively limited use for a seemingly awesome technique.

+This is why I did not really use it consciously for a long time.
+I got almost all of my plans done in the first place, and those that I did not manage to get done in time were not sufficiently important to apply Murphyjitsu toward.

 ## The good side

-But still, I noticed something.
-I noticed, that I'm doing it unconsciously all the time!!
+At some point, I noticed something.
+I noticed that I'm doing it unconsciously all the time!!
 What do I mean by that?
 And how did that happen?

-Are you aware of [intent to kill][2]?
-In short, it's a mindset to get things done _whatever it takes_.
-And truly, that's it.
-If you use your 'intent to kill' on something, you'll get it done.
-You get it done, _whatever it takes_.
-Guess the implications.
-Well, some basic questions for that mindset are 'What do I _need_ to do to get this done?' as well as 'What else is possible?' or 'How far can I go?'.
-However, by no means, lower _what_ you want to achieve.
-This completely defeats the purpose, and will only make you weaker in the long run.
+There is this mindset where you _really_ want something to be done.
+Think about the feeling you have when you stop thinking about your estimates as to what you should be capable of, and actually start doing things.
+Anyways, if you, from this state, try to make plans, you tend to factor in all kind of things already, as you _want this to be done_ in the first place.
+These plans are automatically much more robust than most I do otherwise - mainly because I already consider a couple things that could go wrong as well as countermeasures.

 So, what happened?
-Well, I usually apply my intent to kill to quite a few things, like getting done this new exercise sheet, or getting done this training, or solving this puzzle, or making this meeting, or ...

-And what I only recently noticed, is that when planning I had thoughts like:
+Well, after becoming aware of Murphyjitsu, I somehow started applying it unconsciously when planning new things.
+It was not the full version of Murhpyjitsu however, as I did more 'intuitive' iterations instead of actively conscious ones.
+Still, they proved to be quite effective in helping me achieve the goals I intended to actually achieve.

-'Oh I won't make this one, I won't be able to get up early enough' or 'Oh I won't get away early enough from this meeting to get to the next one on time' or 'Well I need more concrete metrics/goals if I really want to achieve this, I won't get started like this'.
-And I usually do the obvious next thing: put something before the meeting I wouldn't get up for early enough, like going for a run with a friend; rescheduling the meeting I won't get away from early enough; and making abstract goals more concrete with actions I can do right now.
+The actual thoughts that go through my head are along the lines of 'Oh I won't make this one, I won't be able to get up early enough' or 'Oh I won't get away early enough from this meeting to get to the next one on time' or 'Well I need more concrete metrics/goals if I really want to achieve this, I will not get started like this'.
+And I usually do the obvious next thing: put something before the meeting I would not get up for early enough, like going for a run with a friend; rescheduling the meeting I will not get away from early enough; and making abstract goals more concrete with actions I can do right now.

-This is Murphyjitsu, but not on a conscious level.
-I didn't do it with 'Oh let's apply Murphyjitsu on this schedule right there', or 'Okay what could go wrong here'.
-Those parts, those questions, this procedure is already part of me.
-I'm already applying it (not in it's full extend, since I miss out on things sometimes).
-I've internalized it to a degree I wasn't even aware of it.
+This is, at least in my understanding, a less conscious version of Murphyjitsu, but the basic principles apply.
+I didn't do it with 'Oh let us apply Murphyjitsu on this schedule right there', or 'Okay what could go wrong here'.
+These are utterly necessary to do the conscious version, but having your unconsciousness do Murphyjitsu can be even more effective - mainly because it is signifacantly faster and delivers astonishingly good results.
+Still, for the most time, I was not even aware of that.
-I would have told you 'Ah yea that's a good technique but it has too much overhead so I'm not using it'.

-## How can you apply this

-There's two questions you need to ask yourself, before I describe more.
-First:
-Do you have intent to kill?
-Do you apply it?

-If you have intent to kill, and you apply it, you probably do something similar already.
-If you haven't done yet, watch yourself planning, I'm sure you find a few things to optimize.

-If you have intent to kill, but aren't using it: Why are you holding back?
-Apply it.
-Train it.
-Do the conscious version of Murphyjitsu to familiarize yourself with how to use your intent to kill.
-And then apply it not only to this area, but to everything you encounter.

-If you do not have intent to kill (yet), or aren't sure (then you don't), do the conscious version a few times to get a hang of it.
-You can still apply it, and it will still be a really good technique, but you won't have the last multiplier.

-Actually, to get to the unconscious version, I think that you only need to do two things, first: make it an unconscious habit of asking 'how could this go wrong'.
-If you're in MINT, this is most likely second nature already. _Apply it_.
-Second: Consciously apply it a few times (this is helping wonders, I tell you) to internalize it.
-That's it.

-## Your takeaway
+## Conclusion

-Did it help you?
-Did you try it?
-Did you modify it?
-As always, I'd love to hear your thoughts about this.
+So much about me and my thougts about Murphyjitsu.
+Do not hesitate to give me feedback or tell me your thougths.

 [0]: https://www.lesswrong.com/posts/N47M3JiHveHfwdbFg/hammertime-day-10-murphyjitsu
 [1]: http://yudkowsky.net/rational/technical/